top of page

 THE AFTERMATH

-Over 150 years after Mary Surratt's death, debate still rages.
+Over 150 years after Mary Surratt's death, debate still rages about if she was innocent and if she deserved to be hanged.

 John Surratt's Quote